Fintasys/emoji_picker_flutter/README.md

 ## Backspace-Button

 Backspace button is enabled by default on the bottom action bar.
-If you prefer to have the backspace button inside the category, you can enable it inside the `CategoryViewConfig`.
+If you prefer to have the backspace button inside the category tab bar, you can enable it inside the `CategoryViewConfig` and then `extraTab` to `CategoryExtraTab.BACKSPACE`.
 You can listen to the Backspace tap event by registering a callback inside `onBackspacePressed: () { }`.
 This will make it easier for your user to remove an added Emoji without showing the keyboard.
 Check out the example for more details about usage.

 Bottom Backspace Button